How to sue AT&T in small claims court

 According to the AT&T U-Verse contract, you cannot sue AT&T in any official court except for small claims court.
 Though suing AT&T can be time-consuming, you have a chance at receiving a settlement from a successful claim.

-DoNotPay uses AI-powered technology to assist you in filing your claim so you can focus on building your case against AT&T. This user-friendly app for the iPhone (if you don’t have an iPhone use DoNotPay directly from your web browser) allows you to submit your complaint forms and prepares you with court scripts in no time.
-All you have to do is let the app know what type of issue you’re filing, who you are suing, and your basic information, and DoNotPay will fill out and provide you with completed court forms.
+DoNotPay uses AI-powered technology to assist you in filing your claim against AT&T effortlessly.
+This user-friendly app for your web browser or your iPhone helps you handle the paperwork and prepares a script for you to read out court in no time.
+Just provide the app with the type of issue you’re filing, who you are suing, and your basic information.
+DoNotPay will fill out the correct number of court forms for you.

 How suing AT&T in small claims court with DoNotPay works